 Communities Need Drug Awareness Programs

-Not all parents will be involved in preventing drug abuse in youth, which is why communities and schools need to do their part as well.
+With efforts to prevent drug abuse, not all parents will be involved in preventing abuse in youth, which is why communities and schools need to do their part as well.
 Many national programs have been successful over the years, including D.A.R.E. lessons in elementary schools and ATLAS and ATHENA programs targeted at teen athletes.
 Studies have repeatedly shown that students who go through substance abuse prevention programs in school are less likely to drink, smoke, and use marijuana than similar students who do not go through programs.

 Media Needs to Portray Drugs in A Negative Light